TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 taito info        # Show info required for signing in to the application
 ```

 Installation and starting up takes some time the first time you run the commands, as Docker containers and npm libraries need to be downloaded first.
-While waiting, browse through the `Quick start` section of the DEVELOPMENT.md file to get an quick overview of the taito-cli commands.
+While waiting, browse through the [Quick start](https://github.com/TaitoUnited/server-template/blob/master/DEVELOPMENT.md#quick-start) section of the DEVELOPMENT.md file to get an quick overview of the Taito CLI commands.

 ### 2.2.
 Implement a new page with React

 Make up some simple idea that you would like to implement, and add a new empty page for it.
 If you don't come up with any idea yourself, just reimplement the posts page that lets you add new posts, but replace posts with articles.
 Don't worry about API or database for now.
-Just implement a dummy user interface that works, but doesn't actually store data permanently anywhere.
+Just implement a dummy user interface that works, but doesn't actually store data anywhere permanently.

 If you are not yet familiar with [React](https://reactjs.org/), you should implement the UI state management using only functionality that React provides out-of-the-box.
-[Appendix A](a-technology-tutorials.md) provides some tips and other resources that might be useful while learning React, HTML and CSS.
+[Appendix A: Technology tutorials](a-technology-tutorials.md) provides some tips and other resources that might be useful while learning React, HTML and CSS.
 If you already know React, you may choose to use additional libraries like [Redux](https://redux.js.org/) and [redux-saga](https://redux-saga.js.org/) for managing state and side effects.

 The application is built automatically in the background when you make changes.
 If build fails for some reason, you should see errors on your command line console.
-Note that you should also install [eslint](https://eslint.org/docs/user-guide/integrations#editors) and [prettier](https://prettier.io/docs/en/editors.html) plugins to your code editor.
+Note that you should also install [eslint](https://eslint.org/docs/user-guide/integrations#editors) and [prettier](https://prettier.io/docs/en/editors.html) plugins to your code editor *(TODO: tslint instead of eslint?)*.
 This way you see linting errors directly in your editor, and code will be formatted automatically according to predefined rules.

 You can debug the implementation with your web browser.
 [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is a set of web developer tools built directly into the Google Chrome browser.
 Other web browsers include similar tools also.
 These tools let you examine generated HTML, change CSS styles directly in browser, and debug implementation by setting breakpoints and executing code line by line in browser.
 Note that you can find source code of your UI implementation under the webpack folder: **Chrome DevTools** -> **Sources tab** -> **webpack://** -> **.** -> **src**.
 See [appendix A](a-technology-tutorials.md#browser-extensions) for some additional browser extensions that might also be useful.

+> If web development is new for you, just take your time learning the basics before continuing to the next chapter.

 ### 2.3.
 Add a new npm library dependency